sirixdb/sirix/ROADMAP.md

 - **Sharding** I'll have a look into how best to write and read from a distributed transaction log based on Apache BookKeeper most probably.
 Main goal is to shard SirixDB databases, that is replicate resources, partition a database... *However a community discussion would be best*.

-- **Rewrite rules for the query compiler** We have to figure out how to rewrite the AST in Brackit to automatically take indexes and various statistics into account.
-In the future: Cost based optimizer.
-However I'm no query compiler expert, so as always a community effort would be awesome

 ## In the long run

 - **Full text index** Would be awesome to provide full text indexing and querying capabilitie